HTGenomeAnalysisUnit/h5ad_clean_annotate/README.md

 {
 	// Template to construct new cell IDs from obs columns.
 	// Any obs column can be accessed using curly brakets, e.g. {mycolumn}.
-	"new_cell_id": "{tranche.id}--{tranche.name}--{index}",
+	// Use {index} to access the current obs index value "new_cell_id": "{tranche.id}--{tranche.name}--{index}",

 	// If true, the index will be cleaned by removing any --[0-9]+$ suffix.